 2. Be positive and realistic.

-Having these realistic expectations will serve you well in managing your expectations and, therefore, disappointments.
+Having these realistic expectations will serve you well in managing your disappointments.
 If he’s not The One, it doesn’t mean you can’t have fun; and if nothing else, it’s just more practice for when you do meet him.

 3. Put your best foot forward.

-Everyone, men and women alike, have negative attributes and secrets; and everyone worries about when to share them.
+Everyone, men and women alike, has negative attributes and secrets; and everyone worries about when to share them.
 The answer may be complex and depend on the situation, but the sure thing is NOT to share them on the meet date or often even the first date.

 Divorce details, family problems, medical issues, friends or other men who have betrayed and disappointed you are off limits.
 (There are some things you want to bring up early on, after your first meeting.
 When you do, there is a way to share that gives him the 411 he needs while maintaining your boundaries.)